Juniper/ChassisInfoFetcher/README.md

 #### Windows

-> Windows users need to use docker!
+> Windows users need to use vagrant!

 ### 2.2 Install the ChassisInfoFetcher tool